You want to give your dog the best nutrition.

 Remember: dogs are omnivores (just like us).
 A diet of meat and vegetables is beneficial for them just as it is for humans.
 Letting a dog eat raw carrots and green beans is not only an exciting treat, it’s a great way to give them some nutrients.

 Another good rule is to not give your dog treats too close to meal time.
 They’ll fill up on the treats and might not eat their meal.
+Save the treats for special occasions and visit a local dog bakery to make sure they’re getting the best!

 Healthy Dog Snacks